Discovery and Naming of a New Species at Punta Banda Estuary

 Scientific naming of a new species must follow the International Code of Nomenclature for algae, fungi, and plants (ICN).
 You may think that if you ever find a new species you can name it after yourself for all posterity.
 While not strictly illegal under the ICN, it’s heavily frowned upon and considered poor scientific etiquette to name a new plant species after yourself.
 Commonly, a new species is named after another, revered scientist.
 Stephen McCabe named Dudleya josedelgadilloi after a cherished professor at the UABC in Ensenada.
 Jose Delgado is another dedicated botanist who traveled great lengths to find new species.

 The recognition of Dudleya josedelgadilloi underscores an important lesson: even in regions that are relatively well studied, new species remain hidden in plain sight.
-Punta Banda is not just a scenic landscape—it is a living archive of evolutionary history and scientists such as Jose Delgadilla and Stephen McCabe. a professor at the UABC who, in a long career, has achieved considerable success.
+Punta Banda is not just a scenic landscape—it is a living archive of evolutionary history and biodiversity.

 For the Alianza de Conservación de Punta Banda, this species serves as a reminder that conserving habitats also means conserving the knowledge they hold—and acting before that knowledge, and the species it represents, is lost.